gmantas93/assignments/Canon.md

 * **Roemer, J.E. and Trannoy A.**, 2013 “Equality of Opportunity”, _Cowles Foundation_, Discussion Paper No. 192, Yale University.

 * **UNESCO Institute for Statistics**, 2016.
-“EEnrolment per 100,000 inhabitants: tertiary education”.
+“Enrolment per 100,000 inhabitants: tertiary education”.
 Retrieved from: http://data.uis.unesco.org/Index.aspx?queryid=131#.

 * **Weber, A. and Zulehner, C.**, 2009.
 “Competition and Gender Prejudice: Are Discriminatory Employers Doomed to Fail?”.
 IZA DP No. 4526, _Institute for the Study of Labor (IZA)_.